 - Any special instructions or precautions for ongoing care and any care plan goals

 Once a nursing home announces it is closing- it cannot admit any new patients.
 The nursing home must also provide orientation to residents to ensure a safe and orderly transfer.

-For more information from The Consumer Voice on what is required when a nursing home closes- click here.
-For the results of a study on reducing the negative impact of nursing home closures- click here.
+For more information, see these resources on what is required when a nursing home closes and reducing the negative impact of nursing home closures.